Bolzano: Capital of an autonomous province

 After the War, the Gruber-De Gasperi Agreement of September 1946 was signed by the Italian and Austrian Foreign Ministers in Paris, guaranteeing "complete equality of rights" (including education and use of German as an official language) as well as "autonomous legislative and executive regional power" to the German-speaking population in South Tyrol and Trentino.

 Because the implementation of the post-war agreement was not seen as satisfactory by the Austrian government (the autonomous province of 1947 included Trentino and therefore had an Italian-speaking majority), it became a cause of significant friction with Italy and was brought to the General Assembly of the United Nations in 1960, which called for a resolution of the issue.
 A fresh round of negotiations took place in 1961 but proved unsuccessful, partly because of the campaign of terrorism by South Tyrolean Liberation Committee – a secessionist movement – against Italian police and electric power structures (one notable incident being the Night of Fire on 12 June 1961).

 The issue was resolved in 1971, when a new statute of autonomy for the smaller, majority German-speaking province Bozen – Südtirol/Bolzano – Alto Adige, which was supported by the German-speaking population of South Tyrol, was granted by Italy.
 It resulted in a considerable level of self-government, also due to the large financial resources of South Tyrol, which retains almost 90% of all levied taxes.
 The agreement was implemented and proved broadly satisfactory to the parties involved and the separatist tensions soon eased.
 In 1992, Austria and Italy officially ended their dispute over the autonomy issue on the basis of the statute of 1972.

-Economy and Research

 Economy

 The city thrives on a mix of old and new high-quality intensive agriculture (including wine, fruit, and dairy products), tourism, traditional handicraft (wood, ceramics), and advanced services.
 Heavy industry (machinery, automotive, and steel) installed during the 1930s has now been mostly dismantled.
 The local economy is very dependent on the public sector and especially the provincial government.

 Bolzano is the biggest city in South Tyrol, which is an autonomous province in Northern Italy with a special statute.
 This statute preserves the rights of the German-speaking minority in Italy.
 This unique system was admired by the Dalai Lama, who visited the city on several occasions to study a possible application in Tibet.
 It has also been presented as role model for the successful and fair resolution of inter-ethnic conflict to other regions of the world.